Hepatitis C – Diagnosis, Symptoms, and Treatment

 - Zepatier (Elbasvir-grazoprevir) with or without Virazole (ribavirin)

-Another type of therapy for chronic hepatitis C infection may include PEG-interferon and Virazole (ribavirin).
-Antiviral therapies reduce viral levels and frequently eradicate the disease.
+Another type of therapy for chronic hepatitis C infection includes PEG-interferon and Virazole (ribavirin).
+This regimen is less commonly used due to increased side effects and a longer duration of treatment.
+In some cases this therapy is preferred based on the genotype of the hepatitis C virus in a given patient.
+Antiviral therapies reduce viral levels and frequently eradicate the disease in the majority of patients.
 Patients are closely monitored and hepatitis C RNA levels are periodically checked to evaluate treatment response.
 Patients with hepatitis C should be immunized against hepatitis B and hepatitis A.

 - Younossi Z, Henry L. Systematic review: patient-reported outcomes in chronic hepatitis C--the impact of liver disease and new treatment regimens.
 Aliment Pharmacol Ther 2015; 41:497. - https://www.ncbi.nlm.nih.gov/pubmed/25616122